nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 on the progress of the current week.
 The program determines the current week based on the latest week that has at least one actual time input.
-If there is no actual time input in any weeks, it will be considered as week 1.
+If there is no actual time input in any week, it will be considered as week 1.

 Format: `open`